 Wild lettuce is legal to grow and use in the US and has not received any schedule designation from the FDA.
 This means it is legal to grow, possess and use for US residents.
 Please be sure and check local regulations if you plan to use this plant.

 If you would like information on other wild medicinal plants you can read some of our other articles such as this one on Mullein.
+We also have additional information on essential oils and herbal medicines here.

 Disclaimer: This article should not be construed as medical advice.
 The information in this article is not intended to assess, diagnose, prescribe, or promise a cure for any medical condition.
 Consult with your health care professional before considering any natural supplement or plant remedy for your health and wellness.
 We assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet, or using manufactured or natural medications.